nic-ad/shoutout_backend/README.md

 ## Database Migrations
 1. Make a change to one of the entities
 1. Run `npm run migration:generate src/modules/database/migrations/NAME_OF_MIGRATION`.
 (You must include the file path otherwise the migration will get populated in the root directory.)
-1. You will see the file generate in the migration folder.
+1. You will see the file generate in the migrations folder.
 Apply to database by runnning `npm run migration:up` and the changes will be reflected in local DB
 1. To revert changes run `npm run migration:revert`
+1. Delete the generated migrations folder to avoid error on app start.